pancsta/asyncmachine-go/FAQ.md

 ## What is a "state" in asyncmachine?

-State is binary as in status / switch / flag, eg "process RUNNING" or "car BROKEN".
+State is binary name as in status / switch / flag, eg "process RUNNING" or "car BROKEN".

 ## What does "clock-based" mean?

 Each state has a counter of activations & de-activations, and all state counters create "machine time".
+It's a logical clock.

 ## What's the difference between states and events?